-The National History Academy’s leadership team is comprised of leaders in education and history.
+The National History Academy’s team is comprised of leaders in education and history.

 President and CEO, National History Academy